erin-at-work/some-snippets-vscode-extension/README.md

 ## Some Snippets for Unit Specs

 Includes a quick way to watch your generated spec file.

-Copy & paste to your console.
+Just copy & paste to your console.

 Remove commented snippet when done.